 On which clock edges is it allowed to supply data?

 Now, using only the signals PSEL, PENABLE and PWRITE as inputs, write equations for when the device should write to its register (write_enable) and supply its data (read_enable).
 Assume on a read that you should only supply data when the APB specification says you can.
 (Note, you can actually supply the data at all times because the APB master will ignore it.
-That is because each device has its own PRDATA bus.).
+That is because each device has its own PRDATA bus.)

 write_enable =